Azure-Samples/HttpRouteConfigBicep/ReadMe.md

-# Path-based routing in Azure Container Apps
+# Rule-based routing in Azure Container Apps

-This repo demonstrates how to use the new path-based routing feature in Azure Container Apps.
+This repo demonstrates how to use the new rule-based routing feature in Azure Container Apps.
 It consists of three container apps and the bicep files to deploy them.

 ## Quickstart